Looking for ways to create a vocabulary list for secondary students? These three methods should give you a starting point.

 In a perfect world, this might be unnecessary.
 With difficult texts, guiding students with vocabulary words helps.
 As you prep for teaching, create a list of vocabulary words to study.

-For instance, I’ve taught The Jungle – and at first, I asked students to find words to define.
+For instance, I’ve taught The Jungle, and at first, I asked students to find words to define.
 Unfortunately, they developed lists of about 30 words, per chapter.
 Combined with learning about a strange time period and a different culture, they were overwhelmed.
 I wanted them to succeed with the book, not hate it.
+When I thought about how to organize vocabulary words for The Jungle, the answer was for the teacher to choose a few words.

-I chose words that would help them understand the content – and defined the words for students.
+I chose words that would help them understand the content and defined the words for students.
 We did not study vocabulary with every chapter, but I often clarified words while reading or reviewing.
+Sometimes, students need you to take something off their plates.
+Give them the vocabulary list, and let them focus on a unique aspect of the story.

 If students spend more time on vocabulary than reading, I give them a list that I created.